A History of the Corps of Cadets

 The post Vietnam years saw the Corps numbers decline and reorganization to a two-battalion size regiment.
 In 1973, Virginia Tech was one of the first Corps of Cadets in the nation to enroll women, assigning them to L Squadron.
 In 1975, the first female cadet was assigned to the Band Company.
 In 1979, L Squadron was disbanded and female cadets integrated into the line companies.
 In 1981, the Cadet dormitories became coed.
 Naval ROTC was established in 1983.
 The cadet regiment expanded to a three-battalion structure in 1998.
 Today the Virginia Tech Corps of Cadets is one of only six senior military colleges outside the five federal military academies.
 Virginia Tech is one of only two large, public universities in the nation that maintains a full time Corps of Cadets.
 The other is Texas A&M.

-The Pylons above War Memorial Chapel are etched with the names of every Virginia Tech student and graduate who died defending our nation’s freedom, beginning with those lost during World War I. See the complete list of honorees.
+The Pylons above War Memorial Chapel bear the names of every Virginia Tech student and graduate who died defending our nation’s freedom, beginning with those lost during World War I.

-Of the millions of men and women who have served in the U.S. armed forces throughout history, only about 3,400 have received the Medal of Honor, America's highest award for valor.
-Among those few are seven Virginia Tech alumni.
+Of the millions of men and women who have served in the U.S. armed forces, only about 3,400 have received the Medal of Honor, America's highest award for valor.
+Among those few are eight Virginia Tech alumni.